ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ### Transformation

-Read foreign key and transform it to be usable by the application:
+Transformation keys which are read and transformed to be usable by the application:

     [dir/a]
-    foreign=/x
+    transform=/x
     transform/python=...upper()
              /lua=..

+(actually two plugins are involved: one that fetches transformation keys, the other that executes the transformation code)

 - preget: fetch all foreign keys (kdbGet)
 - postget: run transformation for all foreign keys